 Fire door assemblies play an important role in protecting building occupants from the spread of smoke and flames.
 Here’s a video all about fire door assemblies:

 Fire door assemblies are required by NFPA 80 to be inspected after installation, after maintenance, and annually, to ensure that they are functioning properly.
-If you’d like to order any of our laminated fire door inspection cards, just drop me an email with your name, shipping address, and the quantity you need.
+If you’d like to order any of our laminated fire door inspection cards, just request them using this form – make sure to include your name, shipping address, and the quantity of cards you need.
 I can also send you the print file if you’d like to have them printed locally.
 The cards measure 5 1/2 inches x 11 inches and contain information about the NFPA 80 requirements for fire door assembly inspections:

 Additional information on fire door inspection is available here: